powsybl/powsybl.github.io/docs/user_stories/capacity_calculation_rsc.md

 In this process, we also need two computation engines:
 - A loadflow calculation is launched before and after each contingency to identify overloads.
-- A sensitivity calculation : for each border, a sensitivity analysis determines the impact on the flow of a small variation of the PST angle, and that for all PSTs, and determines the impact on the flow of a small variation of the generation, and that for all generators.
+- A sensitivity calculation: for each border, a sensitivity analysis determines the impact on the flow of a small variation of the PST angle, and that for all PSTs, and determines the impact on the flow of a small variation of the generation, and that for all generators.

 A cost function is built from the previous results of the sensitivity computation.
 It is then sent to a solver to find the remedial actions avoiding constraints at a minimal cost.

-A secruity analysis is performed at the end of the process to validate the set of remedial actions, found by the optimisation.
+A secruity analysis is performed at the end of the process to validate the set of remedial actions, found by the optimization.

 All PowSybl features used in this workflow are described below with some implementation examples.